8891689/dictionary/README.md

 ./generator -i bip39_words.txt -l 1 -p
 ```

+Words lacking prefixes or suffixes can be created using the methods mentioned above or through my additional Kuwan Dictionary.
+These methods allow the creation of any password dictionary.
+For a comprehensive dictionary encompassing all human characters, download the Unicode character table, which includes all known character sets.
+Alternatively, simpler dictionaries can be created, such as those with English letters as prefixes and numbers as suffixes, using a combination password dictionary.

 # Note: -l 1 here just makes the program iterate once; the output key is independent of dictionary/length.